Henry Seriake Dickson: Women and Youth

 Dickson pursued an empowerment of women and youth in Bayelsa which was unprecedented at the time.
 A high number of women and youths were given sensitive government positions at local councils and state level.
 At one time in his administration, all Vice Chairmen in the local councils in Bayelsa were women.
-Before the end of his tenure, Dickson implemented a special affirmative action that led to 40% of elected Councillors being women in the last local government council elections in June, 2019 superintended by him.
+Before the end of his tenure, Dickson implemented a special affirmative action that led to 40% of elected Councillors being women in the last local government council elections in June 2019 superintended by him.
 Bayelsa had the highest number of female appointees in Government during his administration including Commissioners, Special Advisers, Senior Special Assistants, Board Members and others.
 Governor Dickson recruited, sponsored and supported more women in elective offices in the State and National Assembly.
 A large percentage of youths were mentored, trained and given several sensitive positions at state and local government level creating sustainable manpower in the process and giving them a sense of direction and purpose.
 Governor Dickson set up the Henry Seriake Dickson Foundation which would further train and mentor young people in Bayelsa, Niger Delta and in Nigeria.

 Environment

-Protection and preservation of the environment Bayelsa State and the Niger delta which has suffered decades of unmitigated environmental degradation by the major oil companies operating in the areas has been a lifelong commitment and passion of Governor Dickson who devoted a lot of time and energy to raise the bar on environmental awareness and advocacy.
-He conducted scientific surveys which findings are outstanding, Dickson embarked on and sponsored awareness campaigns such as he Rise for Bayelsa campaign but his major legacy in environment was the conception and set up of the internationally acclaimed and first ever Bayelsa State Oil and Environmental Commission chaired by the Archbishop of York Rt Honourable Dr John Sentamu with a high level panel of international experts and was inaugurated by Governor Dickson.
-The Commission of inquiry after painstaking hearings and visitations submitted an interim report to Governor Dickson in November 2019.
-The final report which is being compiled is expected to be submitted soon.
-The Bayelsa State Oil and Environmental Commission is the first major step by any government of a state to highlight the well known issues of the environment, the impact on oil companies as well as the plight of indigenous people living in the communities.
-The Commission of Inquiry was made up of foreign experts, diplomats and forensic experts and chaired by Dr. John Sentamu (Chairman) Beyond the Governorship, Dickson continues to be a major voice in the environment and has made that one of the major concerns of the Henry Seriake Dickson foundation.
+As governor, Dickson gave priority to environmental protection in the Bayelsa State and the Niger Delta, which has witnessed decades of environmental degradation, largely owing to oil companies operating in the area.
+He advanced scientific surveys assessing the adverse impact of the oil companies' activities, and sponsored awareness campaigns such as the Rise for Bayelsa campaign.
+He oversaw the establishment of the first ever of Bayelsa State Oil and Environmental Commission in March 2019, chaired by the Archbishop of York Rt Honorable Dr John Sentamu with a high level panel of international experts and was inaugurated by Governor Dickson.
+The committee's commission of inquiry submitted an interim report to Governor Dickson in November 2019.
+The Commission's final 211-page report, titled "An Environmental Genocide: Counting the Human Cost of Oil in Bayelsa, Nigeria", elaborated on the environmental effects of 60 years of oil exploration, especially from pollution caused.
+The Bayelsa State Oil and Environmental Commission's report was considered the first major step by any government of a Nigerian state to draw public and policy awareness on environmental risks, the impact on oil companies and the challenges to communities living in the affected area, and has encouraged stakeholders to advocate that the federal government implements report's recommendations.
+Beyond his term, Dickson continues to be a major voice in the environment and has made that one of the major concerns of the Henry Seriake Dickson Foundation.